-The table below provides an overview of the share-holders that notified the Company, since the completion of the IPO, of their shareholding in the Company pursuant to applicable transparency disclosure rules, up to 31 December 2020.
+The table provides an overview of the shareholders that notified the Company of their shareholding in the Company pursuant to applicable transparency disclosure rules, up to 31 December 2021.
 Although the applicable transparency disclosure rules require that a disclosure be made by each person passing or falling under one of the relevant thresholds, it is possible that the information below in relation to a shareholder is no longer up-to-date.

-The most recent update of principal shareholders is available on Sequana Medical's website (www.sequanamedical.com)
+The most recent update of principal shareholders is available on Sequana Medical's website (www.sequanamedical.com).